addisoncox/CTng/Readme.md

 To run on Linux or WSL2:

-sh 3344.sh
+- `sh 3344.sh`

-if the sh file format is not working, try dos2unix 3344.sh
+if the sh file format is not working, try
+- `dos2unix 3344.sh`

 The test data includes 3 CAs, 3 loggers, 4 monitors, 4 gossipers

-To close all tmux sessions, you can use the tmux kill-server command.
+To close all tmux sessions, you can use command:

+- `tmux kill-server`

+To evaluate the output, navigate to the network folder and execute:

+- `go test`

 ### Licensing
 Both imports we use, gorilla/mux and herumi/bls-go-binary, use an OpenBSD 3-clause license. as a result, we use the same Please see LICENSE in the outer folder for details.